 A complete event budget covers all direct and indirect costs of your event.
 This includes:

-As the last point shows, a realistic budget should always include financial leeway for unforeseen circumstances.
+As the last point shows, a realistic budget for professional event planning should always allow for a financial buffer to cover any unforeseen circumstances.
 Rarely does an event budget end up lower than originally estimated.

 The amount you’ll need to budget depends heavily on the type and scale of the event, as well as your audience.
 As a rough guide: